Best Farrier School Training – Arkansas Horseshoeing School

 you make an informed decision when evaluating schools.

-E. Paul Dorris and D. Paul DorrisPaul Dorris Jr. founded the Arkansas Horseshoeing School and is the head instructor.
-His father was also an instructor, though he is now retired, he is still a member of the school faculty.
-Together they have 75+ years as journeyman farriers.
+E. Paul Dorris and D. Paul DorrisD.
+Paul Dorris founded the Arkansas Horseshoeing School and is the head instructor.
+His father, E. Paul Dorris, was also an instructor and remains a member of the school faculty.
+Together they have more than 75 years as journeyman farriers.

 The faculty worked together to create coursework that gives students everything they need to start their careers.
 They decided to keep class sizes ultra small and avoid using teaching assistants.